George Andersen: Career

 In January 1948, Andersen was shot by two gunmen, after he tried to stop them from robbing the office.
 The Federal Bureau of Investigation (FBI) closely monitored Andersen and his firm, and some speculate that the FBI was involved in this attack on his office and him.

 In 1931–32, Andersen joined Carol Weiss King and others in founding the International Juridical Association (IJA), a legal bureau to help defend Communists in the USA.
-In 1937, when the National Lawyers Guild (NLG) formed, he served as head of its San Francisco chapter.
+In 1937, when the National Lawyers Guild (NLG) was formed, he served as head of its San Francisco chapter.
 In 1942, he served on the IJA's national committee.
 In 1947, he served as local counsel in San Francisco for the American Committee for Protection of Foreign Born and was a member of its Northern California Committee for Protection of Foreign Born.
-In the 1950s, he was a speaker for the Civil Rights Congress (formed by a merger of International Labor Defense with National Federation for Constitutional Liberties and the National Negro Congress).
+In the 1950s, he was a speaker for the Civil Rights Congress (formed by a merger of International Labor Defense with the National Federation for Constitutional Liberties and the National Negro Congress).

 As early as 1947, Andersen was a stockholder in People's World as well as 1949 and 1952–54.

 In 1954, Andersen ran for Congress on the ticket of the Independent Progressive Party.

 On April 21, 1959, Andersen served as legal counsel to Harry Bridges during a HUAC hearing.
-Also that year, Andersen was one of 40 lawyers described the in House Un-American Activities Committee (HUAC) report Communist Legal Subversion: The Role of the Communist Lawyer.
+Also that year, Andersen was one of 40 lawyers who described the House Un-American Activities Committee (HUAC) report Communist Legal Subversion: The Role of the Communist Lawyer.

-In 1961, HUAC alleged that Andersen was the local attorney for the Communist Party USA and noted that he had defended Archie Brown for his role in making of the 45-minute documentary film Operation Abolition, which filmed the proceedings on HUAC in San Francisco on May 12–14, 1960.
+In 1961, HUAC alleged that Andersen was the local attorney for the Communist Party USA and noted that he had defended Archie Brown for his role in making the 45-minute documentary film Operation Abolition, which filmed the proceedings on HUAC in San Francisco on May 12–14, 1960.
 During the hearings, Andersen tried to disqualify the committee altogether.
 Also involved in the hearing was Norman Leonard, a fellow partner in Gladstein, Andersen, Leonard & Sibbett.